Tephra: The Steampunk RPG

-Tephra: The Steampunk RPG (2012) is a steampunk role-playing game by Parlor LLC. (formerly known as Cracked Monocle).
+Tephra: The Steampunk RPG (2012) is a steampunk role-playing game designed by Daniel A. Burrow and published by Parlor LLC. (formerly known as Cracked Monocle).

-Tephra was nominated for "Best Steampunk RPG or LARP" in the 2014 Steampunk Chronicle Reader's Choice Awards and its creator, Daniel Burrow, won the award for "Best Steampunk Game Creator."
-The company was an exhibitor at SXSW Gaming in 2014.

-In February 2015, Cracked Monocle ceased operations, releasing developers from contracts and giving them ownership of works in progress not yet paid for.
-Control of the LLC reverted to the original founder, who restarted the company several months later.
-The Kickstarter begun in 2012 was announced as complete afterward.

-As of January 2017, the core book has been released to the Open Game License.
-On August 2, 2017, it was announced that Cracked Monocle has officially changed their name to Parlor, LLC.

-Game history
+Publication history

 The Tephra Kickstarter campaign successfully raised $22,821 exceeding their $1,000 goal on February 4, 2012.
 On January 6, 2014, an update was posted indicating that some international backers still did not have copies of the core rule book.
+Cracked Monocle was an exhibitor at SXSW Gaming in 2014.
+On July 30, 2014, Daniel Burrow announced his resignation as the head of Cracked Monocle.
+His inability to fulfill the Kickstarter rewards on time was cited as one reason for his resignation.
 Backers in the United States all received the core book and the Adversary book was released as a PDF download to donors on November 29, 2014.
 An announcement was made June 15, 2015, that physical copies of the Adversary book would be sent to all backers within two weeks along with Tephra core books for the remaining international backers.

-On July 30, 2014, Daniel Burrow announced his resignation as the head of Cracked Monocle.
-His inability to fulfill the Kickstarter rewards on time was cited as one reason for his resignation.
 On July 2, 2015, Daniel Burrow announced that he had returned to Cracked Monocle and completed the fulfillment of the Kickstarter.

+In January 2017, the Tephra core book was released to the Open Game License.
+On August 2, 2017, it was announced that Cracked Monocle had officially changed their name to Parlor, LLC.